Pollock hits 2 HRs, playoff-bound Dodgers blank Angels 5-0

 Pollock’s drive gave the Dodgers a major league-leading 118 homers.
 It was their fifth shutout victory; they went 15-1-4 in series this season.

 The Dodgers won their eighth consecutive division title and finished 43-17 for the best record in the majors over the 60-game schedule.
 They were 106-56 last year playing a full 162 games.
-They’ll open the postseason on Wednesday against the NL’s No. 8 seed.
+They’ll open the postseason on Wednesday against Milwaukee at home.

 “It’s been a fun season,” manager Dave Roberts said.
 “We can’t wait until Wednesday.
 We feel we’re the best team out there.”